We’ve been on lots of walks through the countryside during the last week and it feels like we are bang in the middle of two seasons.

 I’ve noticed lots of lichen and fungus appearing on branches where leaves use to be.
 The lichen below looks like the suckers on octopus tentacles.

 One of our walks lead us past some horse fields.
-This one trotted over to us – hopefully he didn’t think we had pockets pull of carrots.
+This one trotted over to us – hopefully he didn’t think we had pockets full of carrots.
 He seemed to really enjoy the attention and there were no other horses in the field so perhaps he was a bit lonely.

 I love the icy, Wintery colours of this fungus.